-The next article, Event Viewer, tells how to track successful and failed logons, password change attempts and policy changes.
-Before this can be done, Audit Policy must be in place.
+The next article, Event Viewer, tells how to track successful and failed logons, password change attempts, and policy changes.
+Before all this can be done, the Audit Policy must be in place.

 Expand Local Policies on the left side and click Audit Policy.
 Double-click the first item, Audit account logon events.